Many toddlers become attached to their bottles. Besides providing nourishment, bottles also mean comfort and security.

 If you're still breastfeeding, you can continue feeding your baby breast milk, but you may want to offer it in a cup.

 Instead of cutting out bottles all at once, try dropping them from the feeding schedule over time.

-For example, if your baby usually drinks three bottles each day, start by eliminating the morning bottle.
+For example, if your baby usually drinks 3 bottles each day, begin by stopping the morning bottle.
 Instead of giving a bottle right away, bring your baby to the table and after the feeding has started, offer milk from a cup.
-You might encourage your baby by saying something like "you're a big boy now and can use a cup like mommy."
+You might encourage your baby by saying something like "You're getting so big now and can use a cup like mommy."

 As you try to stop the morning bottle, keep offering the afternoon and evening bottles for about a week.
 That way, if your child asks for the bottle you can say that one is coming later.

 The next week, stop another bottle feeding and provide milk in a cup instead.
 Try to do this when your baby is sitting at the table in a high chair.

 Generally, the last bottle to stop should be the nighttime bottle.
 That bottle tends to be a part of the bedtime routine and is the one that most provides comfort to babies.
 Instead of the bottle, try offering a cup of milk with your child's dinner and continue with the rest of your nighttime tasks, like a bath, bedtime story, or teeth brushing.